Kidd Jordan: Biography

-Jordan performs on tenor, baritone, soprano, alto, C-melody and sopranino saxophones, as well as contrabass and bass clarinets.
-He has indicated a preference for playing "outside" music (for example, free improvisation) on tenor, because he closely associates the alto with his earlier study of classical repertoire, tone, and technique.
-Jordan has performed and recorded with a wide selection of musicians in styles ranging from R&B to avant-garde jazz, including Ray Charles, Stevie Wonder, R.E.M., William Parker, Alvin Fielder, Archie Shepp, Fred Anderson, Ornette Coleman, Ellis Marsalis, Cannonball Adderley, Ed Blackwell, and Cecil Taylor.
+Jordan performed on tenor, baritone, soprano, alto, C-melody and sopranino saxophones, as well as contrabass and bass clarinets.
+He indicated a preference for playing "outside" music (for example, free improvisation) on tenor, because he closely associated the alto with his earlier study of classical repertoire, tone, and technique.
+Jordan performed and recorded with a wide selection of musicians in styles ranging from R&B to avant-garde jazz, including Ray Charles, Stevie Wonder, R.E.M., William Parker, Alvin Fielder, Archie Shepp, Fred Anderson, Ornette Coleman, Ellis Marsalis, Cannonball Adderley, Ed Blackwell, and Cecil Taylor.
 In 2008, he was awarded a lifetime recognition honor by the Vision Festival.

-In his performances and recordings, his music is entirely improvised: "Everything you hear on my albums is improvised." he explains.
+In his performances and recordings, his music was entirely improvised: "Everything you hear on my albums is improvised." he explained.
 "It's collective improvisation, but there are no tunes.
 I tried writing down ideas a long time ago but I don't do that anymore.".

 The French Ministry of Culture recognized Jordan as a Knight (Chevalier) of the Ordre des Arts et des Lettres in 1985.
 The French government bestowed him with their highest artistic award for his impetus as a visionary educator and performer.

 Jordan taught Donald Harrison and Branford Marsalis while the two were teenagers, and was an instructor at New Orleans Center for Creative Arts (NOCCA).
 As an instructor of jazz studies at Southern University at New Orleans, Jordan encouraged his students to pursue new approaches to traditional musical forms.
 One of Jordan's students was trombonist Charles Joseph, who would go on to co-found the Dirty Dozen Brass Band.
 Jordan composed "Kidd Jordan's Second Line" for the Dirty Dozen Brass Band prior to their first European appearance in 1982, and has also performed with the band.

 In 2006, Jordan lost his home and most of his possessions during the aftermath of Hurricane Katrina.
 A few weeks after the hurricane, he recorded the album Palm of Soul in Brooklyn with William Parker and Hamid Drake.
 Jordan later returned to Orleans.